 The savor line focuses on providing superior taste and gourmet-like recipes.
 It is appropriate for healthy adult cats and comes in four options – shredded blend, dry food, wet food, and treats.

 The shredded blend formula is dry kibble mixed with tender morsels and comes in two recipes – Salmon & Rice and Chicken & Rice.
 It contains min 40% protein, min 16% fat and meat as the first ingredient.
-Unfortunately, the second and third ingredients for the salmon recipe are brewers rice (leftover product from breweries) and corn gluten meal which is also the second ingredient in the chicken formula.
+Unfortunately, the second and third ingredients for the salmon recipe are brewers rice (leftover product from breweries which can be a controversial ingredient) and corn gluten meal which is also the second ingredient in the chicken formula.

 The regular dry formulas come in Tuna & Rice, Salmon & Rice and Chicken & Rice.
 They also come at min 40% protein, min 16% fat and contain meat as the first ingredient.
 The salmon and chicken formulas list brewers rice and corn gluten meal as second and third ingredients, except for the tuna recipe which lists poultry by-product meal in third place.

 The treats come in three recipes – with tuna, salmon or chicken.
 They do not contain artificial colors, flavors or preservatives.
-Note that treats are just that and are not a substitute for cat food.
+Note that treats are just that and are not a substitute for cat and dog foods.

 The Focus line caters to cats with special dietary requirements.
-It comes in dry or wet form, and the nutritional requirements and ingredients vary based on the specific case.
+This pet food comes in dry or wet form, and the nutritional requirements and ingredients vary based on the specific case.
 The Focus line provides the following formulas:

 - Senior 7+